fluffy-bunny/sarulabsdi/README.md

 ```Type```:              is the type of the object being registered.
 ```ImplementedTypes```:  is the types that this object either is or implements

 Both are needed because an upfront expensive reflect validation is done to make sure that everything is legit.
+The following [code](https://github.com/fluffy-bunny/sarulabsdi/blob/8a200c4fa3aefa0a28ddc66739aac1631f2a95aa/builder.go#L93) will panic during a bad add.

 ```go
 var diServiceName = "di-transient-service"